 Forms and inputs

-With Justinmind, you can create interactive forms in your prototypes to simulate user input experiences, such as registration, login, and search forms.
+With Justinmind, you can prototype interactive forms to simulate user input experiences, such as registration, login, and search forms.

 To create a form in Justinmind, you’ll need to use widgets.
 Look to the Toolbar located under the plus sign in the top left corner of your screen.
 Here, you’ll find widgets commonly used in forms, including: Input Text Fields, Checkboxes and Radio Buttons, Select Lists, and more.

 Just drag a widget onto the Canvas to start creating your form.